folio-org/ui-reading-room/README.md

 By default, this will use the backend OKAPI cluster at http://localhost:9130

-If you want to run the application against the mirage server contained within the browser, you can turn it on with the `--mirage` option:

-* `yarn start --mirage`

 If you want to run the application against a different Okapi cluster:

 * `yarn start --okapi https://myokapi.cluster.folio.org`